spatial-model-editor/spatial-model-editor/README.md

 ## Contributing

-[Bug reports](https://github.com/lkeegan/spatial-model-editor/issues/new?assignees=&labels=&template=bug_report.md) and [feature requests](https://github.com/lkeegan/spatial-model-editor/issues/new?assignees=&labels=&template=feature_request.md) are very welcome, as are fixes or improvements to the [documentation](https://spatial-model-editor.readthedocs.io/) (click the 'Edit on GitHub' button in the top right).
+[Bug reports](https://github.com/lkeegan/spatial-model-editor/issues/new?assignees=&labels=&template=bug_report.md) and [feature requests](https://github.com/lkeegan/spatial-model-editor/issues/new?assignees=&labels=&template=feature_request.md) are very welcome, as are fixes or improvements to the [documentation](https://spatial-model-editor.readthedocs.io/) (to edit a page in the documentation, click the 'Edit on GitHub' button in the top right).

 If you are interesting in contributing code, please see the [contributing guidelines](.github/CONTRIBUTING.md).